alphagov/govuk-design-system/src/components/button/index.md

 Use the `govuk-button--inverse` modifier class to show white buttons on dark backgrounds – for example, in headers, custom components, and patterns with darker backgrounds.

-Make sure all users can see the button – the white button and background colour [must have a contrast ratio of at least 3:1](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html).
+Make sure all users can see the button – the white button and background colour must have a contrast ratio of at least 4.5:1 to meet [WCAG 2.2 success criterion 1.4.3 Contrast (minimum), level AA](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html).

 {{ example({ group: "components", item: "button", example: "inverse", html: true, nunjucks: true, open: false }) }}